benquachtran/bigdatablog/about.md

 ## [](#header-2)About

 Hi, I'm Ben.
-I like data, writing, and not having a real job.
-This is a blog for random thoughts on data.
-Enjoy!
+I like data, and writing.
+This is a blog for thoughts on data.